 - Uva Ursi: My favorite herb for bladder infections.
 Most popular in Europe, Uva Ursi combats bacteria with a compound known as arbutin, and has been the most effective I've found.
 I take 500 mg 3x a day until at least 5-7 days after my last sign of infection.

-Other Beneficial Essential Oils
+Other Beneficial Oils to Support Urinary Function

 - Juniper Berry

-- Learn more about these oils here.
+- Learn more about these and other oils here.

 Other Beneficial Herbs and Supplements